Skip to content

 Try the Starter Plan in your Azure subscription, free.

-Install the free Starter Plan from Azure Marketplace and run a non-production integration through it before scoping the real migration.
+Install the free Starter Plan from Azure Marketplace - free license - and run a non-production integration through it before scoping the real migration.
 No sales call required.